mplanchard/safetywrap/README.md

 as possible.
-All types use `__slots__` to avoid allocating a dictionary for instance variables, and wrapper variants (e.g. `Ok` and `Err` for `Result`) are implemented as separate subclasses of `Result` rather than a shared class in order to avoid needing to perform lots of `isinstance()` checks, which are notoriously slow in Python.
+All types use `__slots__` to avoid allocating a dictionary for instance variables, and wrapper variants (e.g. `Ok` and `Err` for `Result`) are implemented as separate subclasses of `Result` rather than a shared class in order to avoid needing to perform if/else branching or `isinstance()` checks, which are notoriously slow in Python.

 That being said, using these types _is_ doing more than the builtin error handling!
 Instances are being constructed and methods are being accessed.